marcus-24/marcus-24/README.md

 # Introduction
-Welcome to my github page! 👋👋
+Welcome to my GitHub page! 👋👋

 This is one of the best platforms where I can demonstrate my passion for applying my mechanical engineering knowledge towards developing software for control systems and machine learning applications.
 Anyone is welcome to join my repositories as a collaborator so we can learn from each other.